Chart Color Schemes

 Ingleburn's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Ingleburn's health data shows a relatively positive picture with low prevalence of common conditions among its general population, although this rate is higher than the national average for older, at-risk cohorts.
-Only approximately 48% (~8,513 people) have private health cover, which is lower than the national average of 55.3%.
+Ingleburn residents show relatively positive health outcomes, with low prevalence of common conditions among the general population, but higher than national averages among older, at-risk cohorts.
+Private health cover is very low, at approximately 48% (around 8,513 people), compared to the national average of 55.3%.

 The most prevalent medical conditions are arthritis and asthma, affecting 7.5% and 7.1% of residents respectively.
-Conversely, 71.6% of residents report being free from medical ailments, compared to 70.3% in Greater Sydney.
-Ingleburn has a higher proportion of seniors aged 65 and over at 15.9% (2,838 people), compared to the 14.4% in Greater Sydney.
-Health outcomes among seniors require more attention than those for the broader population.
+About 71.6% claim no medical ailments, slightly higher than Greater Sydney's 70.3%.
+Ingleburn has a larger senior population, with 15.9% aged 65 and over (2,838 people), compared to Greater Sydney's 14.4%.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health